koso00/hybris/README.md

 I't fairly simple, just login, then choose the chat you want and start chatting.
 Press CTRL+E while in a chat to exit.

+#State of the art

+Actually it can run on Linux and MacOs (not tested but super sure!).
+It can't run on Windows because of a php bug, see [here](https://bugs.php.net/bug.php?id=47918&thanks=6) the bug.

+Things done :
+    # Login
+    # Chats view (not infinite scrolling)
+    # Chat view (complete, almost)
+    # Message sending

+Actually there's something to do :
+    # Load more chat in chat selection screen (soon)
+    # Support media sending (soon)
+    # Support message deletion (idk)
+    # Support vocals message playback (idk)
+    # Support vocal message sending (idk)
+    # Support Windows